satwiks725/AICTE-internship-Implementation-of-ML-Model-for-Image-Classification-/README.md

 1. Clone the repository:
 2. Navigate to the project directory:
-3. Create a virtual environment (optional but recommended):
+3. Create a virtual environment
 4. Install the required dependencies:

 ## Usage